An ad-free and cookie-free website.

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Archer-Daniels-Midland Co.
 Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how ADM stock compares to 2,000+ US-based stocks, and to peers in the Process Industries sector and Agricultural Commodities/Milling industry.
+We show how ADM stock compares to 2,000+ US-based stocks, and to peers in the Manufacturing sector and Flour Milling industry.